DLibatique/LATN102-S20/notes/2-sentence-structures.md

 ### Intransitive Sentences

 **Intransitive sentences** feature a subject and an **intransitive verb**.
-An intransitive verb is a verb that expresses an action, but does not act directly upon an object (e.g. sneezing, dancing, running, raining, etc.).
-As a result, an intransitive verb (and, thus, an intransitive sentence) does not take a direct object.
+An intransitive verb is a verb that expresses an action or state of being, but does not act directly upon an object: for example, sneezing, dancing, running, raining, etc. As a result, an intransitive verb (and, thus, an intransitive sentence) does not take a direct object (on which, see [Transitive Sentences](#transitive-sentences) below).

 Below are some examples of intransitive sentences in Latin and English: